Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 ## Stage 0.3 - Upgrade Management Network

-- The [start guide](../../operations/network/management_network/start_guide.md) will have the required steps to upgrade the management network.
-- See the  [landing page](../../operations/network/index.md) for more information on the management network.
+- See the  [Management Network User Guide](../../operations/network/management_network/index.md) for more information on the management network.

 ## Stage 0.4 - Execute Prerequisites Check